 “There is not one square inch on planet earth over which the risen Christ does not say, ‘Mine and I rule it.
 I am supreme over it.’”

 We must know the providence of Jesus.

-We must know the supremacy of his Word which upholds the universe by the Word of his power.
-All the galaxies, molecules, atoms and sub atomic reality nobody has yet dreamed of down there where no one has yet looked.
+We must know the supremacy of his word which “upholds the universe by the word of his power” (Hebrews 1:3) — all the galaxies, molecules, atoms, and subatomic reality nobody has yet dreamed of, down there where no one has yet looked.

 We must know the supremacy of his power.